lene/here-intermodal-api-blog/blogpost.md

 website.

 First of all, we will quickly show you how to set up the HERE Maps Javascript API.
-This post does not go into details of the HERE Maps API, but if you find anything unclear, check out our 8-part in-depth tutorial for the HERE Maps Javascript API:
+This post does not go into details of how to use the HERE Maps API, but if you find anything unclear, check out our 8-part in-depth tutorial for the HERE Maps Javascript API:
 * [Part 1: Basic Map Set-up](https://developer.here.com/blog/who-wants-ice-cream-a-here-maps-api-for-javascript-tutorial-part-1-basic-map-set-up)
 * [Part 2: Geolocation](https://developer.here.com/blog/who-wants-ice-cream-a-here-maps-api-for-javascript-tutorial-part-2-geolocation)
 * [Part 3: Basic Routing](https://developer.here.com/blog/who-wants-ice-cream-a-here-maps-api-for-javascript-tutorial-part-3-basic-routing)